mauricelambert/WebScripts/docs/Usages.md

  - Do not use HTTP security headers, useful for debugging web scripts (*javascript*)
  - Active the Content-Security-Policy-Report-Only header
  - Active the debug module for Content-Security-Policy (URL: "/csp/debug/")
+ - Don't raise `WebScripts.Errors.WebScriptsSecurityError: Logs configuration file/directory permissions are insecure.
+Remote code execution can be exploited.`.
+This error is raised when the *WebScripts Server* is not hardened (file permissions on the *log configuration file*), **be careful it's a security problem** (it can be used to bypass hardening in development environment **only**).

 ```bash
 WebScripts --security
 WebScripts -s